wjbmattingly/ushmm-holocaust-testimonies/blog.md

 - Downloading the PDFs in bulk
 - OCRing them with Tesseract
 - Converting the raw text to structured data
-- Methodological considerations for structuring the data
+- Methodological considerations for structuring the data programmatically

+Throughout this blog, I will provide snippets of Python code that I will briefly explain.
+The goal here is to provide the reader with some of the code necessary for following along with the methodology of this blog.
+For a more in-depth look at the code, please see the `notebooks` subdirectory of this repository.
+There, you will find notebooks dedicated to narrow tasks described in this blog.

 # Background